prabinv/angular-jedi-school/README.md

 ###Making HTTP calls

 Angular provides the `$http` service, which can be used to make calls to HTTP endpoints.
 Add this as a dependency to the controller and mae the `get` call to the HTTP endpoint.
 This returns a promise, which like a callback, returns the data or the error from the HTTP call.
 Assign this to the scope and bind it to an HTML element.

+###Templates

+In Angular, templates are written with HTML that contains Angular-specific elements and attributes.
+Angular combines the template with information from the model and controller to render the dynamic view that a user sees in the browser.

+###Services

+Angular.js comes with a host of services for common tasks in JavaScript web applications, like $http, $log, $window and $document.
+It is a good idea to keep the controllers as thin as possible and use a service which encapsulates the business logic.

+###Testing

+One of the key advantages of using Angular.js is that it makes the code easy to test.
+Dependency Injection is built into the framework thus enabling easy mocking of dependencies when testing angular components.
+You can use any JavaScript Testing framework, some of the popular ones being Jasmine & Mocha.
+[Jasmine: Behavior-Driven JavaScript](http://jasmine.github.io/) is an all-in-one testing framework with the assertion and spying functionalities built in, while [Mocha - the fun, simple, flexible JavaScript test framework](http://mochajs.org/) allows you to pick and choose the assertion and spying libraries.

+Angular.js also provides a mocks library which provides support to inject and mock Angular services into unit tests.
+This is especially useful when trying to mock out responses from `http` calls.